essentuki/mqrd/README.md

 - Check an element as done
 - Postpone an element for next day
 - Start Pomodoro with a defined time
+- Pomodoro stops and produces a sound
+- An additional option for daily notes
 - Exit the program
 - After exiting, if open again, it automatically recovers the pending day's tasks
 - It is possible to recover the undone tasks of the previous day